mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_components/index.md

 This array is now available to the App component as `props.tasks`.
 You can `console.log()` it to check, if you'd like.

-> **Note:** `ALL_CAPS` constant names have no special meaning in JavaScript; they're a convention that tells other developers "this data will never change after being defined here”.
+> **Note:** `ALL_CAPS` constant names have no special meaning in JavaScript; they're a convention that tells other developers "this data will never change after being defined here".

 ## Rendering with iteration